jpasholk/jpasholk.github.io/about.md

 ---
-layout: about
+layout: page
-title: Hello, Internet! ;P
+title: My Story
+bigimg: /img/howard-prairie.jpg
 ---

 My name is Josh Pasholk.
 I grew up in a small Southern California town about 20 minutes from the beach, surrounded by beautiful mountains.
 When I was still a kid, I had the chance to explore the world around me without the distraction of the tech world.